men16180/PracticalMachineLearning/Project.md

 ## Data cleaning

-I cleaned the training data set.
-I didn't clean the testing data set.

 The first step in the data cleaning was to convert the classe variable in the training data to a factor.

 The raw training data contains many NAs.
 I chose to eliminate any columns that have 90% or more NAs.

-Also I dropped the columns relating to the user and timestamps, and the row numbers - namely columns X, user_name, new_window, num_window, raw_timestamp_part_1, raw_timestamp_part_2, and cvtd_timestamp.
+Also I dropped the columns relating to the user, timestamps, windows, and the row numbers - namely columns X, user_name, new_window, num_window, raw_timestamp_part_1, raw_timestamp_part_2, and cvtd_timestamp.

+I didn't clean the testing data set.

 ```r
 # Convert classe to factor variable